 From a single pane of glass, the Trustgrid cloud-delivered management portal gives complete control and visibility over all connections to provide centralized troubleshooting and support.
 This portal allows operators to see the status of all connections, be alerted to anomalies and centrally support all connected customers in a DevOps-like fashion.

 The portal also provides role-based access control features which enables the secure co-management of connections.
-This gives a cloud software provider's customers the ability to monitor network connections and produce reports on the activities of their connected IT resources without having to manage the connections themselves.
+This gives FinTech customers the ability to monitor network connections and produce reports on the activities of their connected IT resources.

 Deployments